are powerful tools in working with adult clients of all ages, children, young people, and families. The use of metaphor is

 about our inner experience.
 Using

-metaphor has a long tradition in CBT helping people to understand therapeutic
+metaphor has a long tradition in all CBT approaches (e.g. ACT, DBT, Schema focused work etc) helping people to understand therapeutic

 ideas quickly and also to become more aware of the metaphors on which they are

-workshop examines how therapists, counsellors and coaches can use metaphor
+workshop examines how all health professionals therapists, counsellors as well as those working in third sector, educational and coaching settings can use metaphor

 creatively in their work particularly taking a CBT perspective.
 The aims are to

-enhance participantís skills and confidence in using metaphor in their work with
+enhance participant’s skills and confidence in using metaphor in their work with

 both children and adults.